Ombental/nahalal-pool-registration/memory-bank/schema.md

 - Admins are identified by role in users table and have a password
 - Regular users are uploaded/managed by admin; password is null for them
+- Each user (regular) can have a list of names (text array, nullable)
 - Each registration can include a list of names (text array) for additional people
 - Supabase Row Level Security (RLS) should enforce registration and viewing permissions